oraykt/DevelopX-BackEnd/README.md

 nvm install --lts
 ```

-It doesn't have private npm repo currently so we need to clone DevelopX-Express from git repo and link it locally via
+It doesn't have private npm repo currently so we need to clone DevelopX-Express from git repo and install it locally via

 ```bash
 git clone git@github.com:oraykt/DevelopX-Express.git && cd DevelopX-Express && npm install && npm start